 • Pay and allowances and Service Benefits – When embodied as applicable to Regular Army.

-• Camp allowance is given per day when attending camps or courses of instruction (For Officers).
+• The camp allowance is given per day when attending camps or courses of instruction (For Officers).

-• Increment On completion of 365 days of physical service.
+• Increment On completion of 365 days of physical services.

 • Bounty Rs 450/- to Officers of infantry units, on completion of minimum 80% of annual training camp every year.